 - Maintain the safety, suitability and security of our physical and online environments which children and young people access.

-- Embed Child Safe principles within our quality assurance practices.
+- Embed the National Principles for Child Safe Organisations within our quality assurance practices.

 - Undertake regular review of policy and procedures that document how our organisation is child safe.

 The above responsibilities are detailed within our Code of Conduct , Child and Youth Safe Policy , Behavioural Standards for Keeping Children and Young People Safe Policy and our Reconciliation Action Plan.

 Listening to children and young people